TomSeparovich/faceid/README.md

 being grouped based on the faces within the image.
 The project will use face-api.js

 Identified Bugs:
-    When uploading a duplicate image, it overrides within the bucket but adds an additional reference to the profiles imageRefs causing the image to be called twice
+    --When uploading a duplicate image, it overrides within the bucket but adds an additional reference to the profiles imageRefs causing the image to be called twice RESOLVED, upload now uses UUID for each name, removing this issue

 Current Features:

-Potential Features:
     File upload
     Bulk file upload
-    Alternate file types ie .heic, need to verify if works on its own

     Facial recognition
     Face library
-    Firebase backend for face library?
+    Firebase backend for face library

+    Creating new entries based on the face library Viewing the face library
+    Image cropping to mimimise waste within the face library Adding to the face library

+Potential Features:
+    Alternate file types ie .heic, need to verify if works on its own

     Image grouping/tagging based on recognised faces
     To be processed stack for unrecognised faces

-    Creating new entries based on the face library Viewing the face library
-    Image cropping to mimimise waste within the face library Adding to the face library
     Verifying faces match within the face library

 To be considered: